odelrio/macos-spanish-english-keyboard-layout/README.md

 # English
-This is an extended English international keyboard layout to write in Spanish on macOS.
+This is an extended English international keyboard layout to type in Spanish on macOS.
 It makes typing common-use characters more handy.

 Download the layout depending on your keyboard (US - ANSI, UK - ISO) and place the file in `~/Library/Keyboard Layouts`.
 Go to `Keyboard Preferences > Input Sources` and add the layout you will find under `Others` section.